Fabulous Non-Alcoholic Chocolate Martini – The Perfect Valentine Day’s Mocktail

 Whipped cream

 Red sugar (just for looks!).
-You can actually make your own if you want.
-See tip below for that below too.
+You can make your own if you want.
+See the tip below for that too.

 Maraschino cherries with long stems